 It wasn’t always this way.
 My husband and I have taken the time to instill this in their minds.

 This has helped our boys understand that we won’t accept anything less from them.
 Mistakes happen, and we acknowledge this as parents.

 Teach him to communicate how he feels.

 Feelings are important and our boys know that expressing themselves is one of the best ways to communicate with someone.
 Although it’s not common in society that men share their feelings, we encourage it around here.

 Encourage your son to learn how to do chores.

 It’s no surprise that when Mr. Miyagi wanted to teach Daniel about the basics in “The Karate Kid”, he made sure he knew how to use his hands.

 If you can’t help in your home, how else will you help those in your community?
-Always help them in the process and teach them how to improve.
+Always help them in the process and teach your son how to improve.

 Help your son understand independence.